smf541/PK-Group5/README.md

 # The outputs of these can be seen below.

-# You now have everything you need to start pkmodelling!
 ```

+You now have everything you need to start pkmodelling!
+Feel free to refer to our [documentation](https://pk-model.readthedocs.io/en/latest/ "PK Model Documentation") for further details.

 ## Installing PK Model and Version Specification